-Green Color Bicycle Lanes - Green color pavement markings can be provided to enhance bicycle lanes.
+Green Color Bicycle Lanes

+Green color pavement markings can be provided to enhance bicycle lanes.
 This treatment helps bicyclists to know where to ride and helps increase driver awareness of the potential presence of bicycles.
 FHWA has given an Interim Approval for the use of green colored pavement in bicycle lanes, this treatment can be used after requesting written permission by FHWA.
 FDOT PPM Chapter 8 expands upon the Interim Approval provided by FHWA.
 FHWA recommends that green colored pavement can be used in bicycle lanes and at conflict points between vehicles and bicycle lanes.
-FDOT states that green colored pavement will only be permitted on the SHS when used in conflict points, often called "keyholes."
+FDOT states that green colored pavement will only be permitted on the State Highway System when used in conflict points, often called "keyholes."
 Practitioners must satisfy two conditions for use of green coloration on the SHS.
 The location must: 1) be at a traffic conflict area, and 2) have a demonstrated need for safety treatments, either through crash history or through document failure of motor vehicles to yield to bicycles.
+Green colored pavement has been used on both 15th Street in West Palm Beach and NF 2nd Avenue in Delray Beach (pictured on the previous page).